Disclosure: I am compensated for purchases made through some links on this site. Click for details.

 - Flash flooding can take a deadly turn within seconds around waterfalls.

-24. Just because someone else does something they shouldn’t around the falls doesn’t mean you should.
+24. Just because someone else at the waterfall does something they shouldn’t doesn’t mean you should too.
 Practice safety and common sense.

 25. Don’t drink alcohol on a romantic date or with your buddies at the waterfall.
 Not only will alcohol impair your judgment and increase your risk of injury.
 It will dehydrate you on your hike… Don’t do drugs either.